A mega versatile, all round SUP with excellent responsiveness and good stability

 The board features three carry handles: one in the middle of the board for carrying on your own, and one at each end for dragging or carrying with another person.
 They are all lightly padded and comfortable to hold.
 Additionally, the centre handle can be used as a paddle stay or holder; the velcro opens up and can be fixed around the paddle shaft.

 To help with tracking and stability, the board features two small side fins and a larger, removable 8″ centre fin.
-This fin fits onto the bottom of the board with exceptional ease and speed.
-There are no fiddly screws or fittings to deal with (or lose!).
+This fin fits onto the bottom of the board with ease and speed.
+However, I’ve had some issues with it coming loose.
+It’s easy to not fit it in securely, especially if you’re in a rush to get on the water!

 Kayak conversion kit